 - Is moratorium compulsory or optional; what loans are it applicable to?

-The moratorium is optional both for the borrower and the financial institution(lender). ie The lender can choose to offer this option it to its clients.
-The borrower can also choose to avail of the option, if it is offered by the lender from whom the loan is taken.
+The moratorium is optional both for the borrower and the financial institution(lender). ie The lender can choose to offer this option to its clients.
+The borrower can also choose to avail of the option if it is offered by the lender from whom the loan is taken.

 What is meant by moratorium?

-Moratorium is temporary postponement of payment of interest/ principal/ instalments (and is not a waiver) for the period from Mar 01, 2020 to May 31, 2020.
+A moratorium is temporary postponement of payment of interest/ principal/installments (and is not a waiver) for the period from Mar 01, 2020, to May 31, 2020.
 Interest will continue to be payable on all amount(s) for which payment is being postponed pursuant to the Moratorium.